AHCI RESEARCH GROUP

 }

-Barbu, M.; Iordache, D. -D.; Petre, I.; Barbu, D. -C.; Băjenaru, L.
+Barbu, M.; Iordache, D. -D.; Petre, I.; Barbu, D. -C.; Bajenaru, L.

 Framework Design for Reinforcing the Potential of XR Technologies in Transforming Inclusive Education Journal Article

-In: Applied Sciences (Switzerland), vol. 15, no. 3, 2025, ISSN: 20763417 (ISSN).
+In: Applied Sciences (Switzerland), vol. 15, no. 3, 2025, ISSN: 20763417 (ISSN), (Publisher: Multidisciplinary Digital Publishing Institute (MDPI)).

 Abstract | Links | BibTeX | Tags: Adaptive Learning, Adversarial machine learning, Artificial intelligence technologies, Augmented Reality, Contrastive Learning, Educational Technology, Extended reality (XR), Federated learning, Framework designs, Generative adversarial networks, Immersive, immersive experience, Immersive learning, Inclusive education, Learning platform, Special education needs